vatai/vatai.github.io/_drafts/2020-12-21-Setting-up-this-website-part-2.md

-In addition, we can make it a configurable option, if we want to load MathJax on each of our pages using the Liquid template language, since `_includes/head/custom.html` also passes trough it.
+In addition, we can make it a configurable option, if we want to load MathJax on each of our pages using the Liquid template language, since `_includes/head/custom.html` also passes trough it (more one this below).

 ### kramdown
-[kramdown](https://kramdown.gettalong.org/) is the markdown parser, and it is explicitly set for Minimal-mistakes in the `_config.yml` like this:
+[kramdown](https://kramdown.gettalong.org/) is the default markdown parser for Jekyll, and it is also explicitly set in the Minimal-mistakes `_config.yml` like this:

 ```yaml
 markdown: kramdown